brandontrabucco/spork/README.md

 python do_my_experiment.py
 ```

-Once your code is ready for deployment in the singularity image, tell singular how to install your code from github.
+Once your code is ready for deployment, tell singular how to install your code from github.

 ```bash
 singular set --git-url https://github.com/username/repo